weixinsoh/ProjectMaster/README.md

 #### Admin View

 1. **Team Members:** Admin can view team members' usernames, emails and passwords in a table.
-Admin also has the previllage to add/create new members into the application.
+Admin also has the previllage to add/create new members and delete existing members into the application.

 2. **Average Time Spent:**